Did you know there are numerous beach towns near Seattle?

 Here are our favorite beach towns near Seattle:

 Just under three hours from Seattle, Seabrook is an idyllic coastal town located in the North Beach area of Washington.
 Seabrook describes itself as “a walkable beach town seamlessly woven into nature.”
 Although some residents live there full-time, the town is mostly geared towards visitors who rent out the charming beach cottages.
-You can easily walk to the beach, restaurants, shops, a spa, and more amenities within the town.
+You can easily walk or bike everywhere: the beach, forest trails, restaurants, shops, a spa, and more amenities within the town.
 Last year, the town added an outdoor pool, a fitness center, and a new fresh foods market.

 🌐More Information: Seabrook website